At ContentGuppy, we’ve been able to acquire some amazing links for our clients.

 Man, I miss those days.

-These days, guest posting is best served as a link building strategy.
+These days, guest posting is best served as an effective link building strategy.

 Yes, I know that Google has said that guest posting for links is a “no no”, but we have found that writing high quality guest posts still works very well.